Linesmerrill/police-cad/README.md

-Node.js_UserLogin_Template
+Lines Police Server - CAD
 ==========================

-This is Node.js Login Template with a nice User Interface.
-If you want to use Node.js as plateform  and MongoDB  as Database then this demo project can be used as a starting point for your application.We'll be adding some more features in this application very soon.
+This is a easy to setup and use police server CAD.
+Includes a signup/login for both Civilians and Police Officers.
+Also this is mobile friendly.

 *************************************************************************************************************
 ###Requirements :